faisalsherif7/CS50-final-project/README.md

 - utils.py defines functions that are used in app.py.
 - models.py defines the sqlalchemy tables, and create.py is used to create them
 - zakat.db is the database.
-- /static contains the bootswatch lux file which styles the website using Bootstrap.
-It also contains the javascript file.
+- /static containts lux.css for styling and main.js javascript file
 - /templates contains the html files for the website.